 Just to bring you up to date on a few council matters.
 Members agreed last week to urge the Government to introduce a 9pm watershed on alcohol advertising, which we think would be a positive step in ensuring the health of future generations.
 You can read the full motion here: Notice of motion - Council meeting, Wednesday 30 November (Item 10.).

 Also, we have just launched a public consultation on our proposed three-year budget for 2017-20.
 The bad news is that austerity is set to continue, and we're looking at making further cuts of £32 million over that period.
-Please take part in the consultation and give us your views - you can read all the documents here: Budget 2017 to 2020 consultation.

 Another topic which has attracted a lot of attention is the Greater Manchester Spatial Framework, in which all ten GM authorities have to draw up plans on how to meet future population and industry needs.
 We've decided to hold a second public meeting about this for residents to see the plans and ask questions, which will be next Monday (19 December) at the Elizabethan Suite at Bury Town Hall.
 If you want to read the plans and make your comments, go to the Greater Manchester Combined Authority - Greater Manchester Spatial Framework web site.